Sefford/fraggle/README.md

 3. Execute the correct jump whether is popping a single element from the back stack, or a particular element.

 Bear in mind that performing a `finish()` in the activity is not the responsibility of the FraggleManager, and the developer should take care of the correct conditions for his Activity to correctly finish.
+However, the Activity can query the FraggleManager with `peek()` for the top Fragment and see if the `isEntryFragment()` method returns true.

 License
 -------